openedx/edx-documentation/en_us/developers/source/extending_platform/javascript.rst

 ***************************************

 To grade a student's interaction with your JavaScript application, you must write Python code in the problem.
-When a student clicks **Check**, the Python code parses the JSON string returned by the application's ``getGrade()`` function and determines if the student's submission is correct or not.
+When a student selects **Submit**, the Python code parses the JSON string returned by the application's ``getGrade()`` function and determines if the student's submission is correct or not.

 .. note:: Grading for JavaScript applications supports determining if a student's submission is correct or not.
 You cannot give partial credit with JavaScript applications.